tannumishra1464/Snake-Game-Pygame-Python3/README.md

 # Snake-Game-Pygame-Python3
-This Is For The Ones Have a basic knowledge
+This Is For The Ones Who Have A Basic Knowledge
-Of python 3 and basic knowledge of pygame.
+Of Python 3 And Also Basic Knowledg Of Pygame.